Fogg Dam Conservation Reserve

-'The Fogg Dam Conservation Reserve is a protected area consisting of a wetland area approximately 70 km east of Darwin in the Northern Territory of Australia.
+The Fogg Dam Conservation Reserve is a protected area consisting of a wetland area approximately 70 km east of Darwin in the Northern Territory of Australia.
 It lies within the Adelaide and Mary River Floodplains, which is an Important Bird Area.

 It attracts a wide range of local and migratory water birds and other wildlife including one of the largest populations of snakes within Australia (including the Water Python and Death Adder), and includes several raised observation platforms.

 Saltwater Crocodiles (Crocodylus porosus) and Freshwater Crocodiles (Crocodylus johnstoni) can be seen at Fogg Dam all year around.

-Fogg Dam is open 24/7/365.
+Fogg Dam is open 24hr/365days but not preferable at night due to the dangers of crocodiles.